Polish Initiative

+In October 2025 the party merged into the Civic Coalition.
+It formally dissolved itself on 15 November 2025.

 History

 The association Polish Initiative was created on February 20, 2016, by Barbara Nowacka, a former member of the Your Movement and the United Left electoral alliance for the 2015 parliamentary election.
 It was registered as a political party in 2019.

-In 2018 the Initiative joined the Civic Coalition for the local elections.
+In 2018, the Initiative joined the Civic Coalition for the local elections.
 Two of its candidates were elected to the Voivodeship sejmiks.